kellyghui/koskella_lab_notebook/Daily Notes.md

 - Leaving on counter for 2 days

 ## 9/24/25
 - Claire starting PT23 O/N for phage amplification

+## 9/25/25
+- Started FRS phage amplification with PT23
+- Diluted O/N culture in fresh medium, but bacteria did not grow up enough in the 2 hours so we ran out of time, restarting tomorrow
+- Started O/N from single colony for 99TK and PT23